HDavidBarth/HDavidBarth/README.md

 ### I am an aspiring Structural Engineer
 The civil engineering and construction industry in general seem to lag behind other industries when it comes to innovation and adoption of new technologies.
-I want to use computer science and programming skills to build efficient tools that will help me and my collaborators stand apart from the crownd.
+I want to use computer science and programming skills to build efficient tools that will help me and my collaborators stand apart from the crowd.

 <!--